NSCU-CSC517/LearningRails/DesignPatternsExercises/ruby/proxy_design_pattern/solution/README.md

 To execute the program from command line, please use the following command:

 ```
-javac ProxyDesignPattern.java
-java ProxyDesignPattern
+ruby proxy_design_pattern.rb
 ```

 ## Exercise
 * In this example, `MovieProxy` is created to act as proxy between client (program) and `Movie` objects.
 * `MovieProxy` acts as a proxy to limit access for certain actions on `Movie` objects:
-  * It blocks `deleteMovie()` method call to all movie objects
+  * It blocks `#delete_movie` method call to all movie objects
-  * All other method calls are passed towards movie object
+  * All other method calls are passed towards the movie object
+  * If method call does not exist, it calls `VideoFunction#method_missing` method to handle any unexpected behavior
 * Note that client (program) may not perform directly any actions on `Movie` objects:
   * All actions are controlled through the proxy
 * Program is incomplete.
 * Please fill in the `____________________`  blanks to make the program run successfully to follow Proxy Design Pattern.
 * Check each file for blanks.
 * Enter filled in blanks into Google Doc Exercise.
-* Start with `ProxyDesignPattern.java` file.
+* Start with `proxy_design_pattern.rb` file.

 ## Expected Output
 Upon executing the program, you should see the following output (assuming blanks are filled in correctly):